DuendeInexistente/Cirque/characters.md

 His necklace is the only thing keeping his taint infection at bay.

 He is currently learning to swim, act, fight unnarmed, fight with a pole, and use a compressed air rifle, and greatly stressed by this.
-He is greatly stressed in general.
+He is easily stressed in general.

 Lettuce Leaf is trying to find a way back to Equestria, and does not want any super-mystic fate-of-the-world crap.